 The second, and more common, was the coemptio marriage.
 In this form of marriage, the groom symbolically gave money to the bride’s father and thus was viewed as having bought her like a piece of property.

 While a legally binding marriage could consist of merely a statement of intent, just as today, there were many rituals that people commonly performed to mark the occasion symbolically.
-As I describe these, note how several them are like modern wedding rituals, and may, in fact, have been the inspiration for some of these.
+As they are described, note how several of them are like modern wedding rituals and may have been the inspiration for some of these.
 Typically, the bride-to-be would dedicate her childhood toys to the household gods, signifying that she was making the transition from child to woman.

 While she had been a child, she would usually have worn her hair in a pony-tail, but on her wedding day, her hair was parted into six strands which were then tied together on top of her head in a complex fashion, forming a cone shape.
 It was traditional that her hair be parted using a bent iron spear-head, and the best spear-head of all was one which had been used to kill a gladiator.
 Gladiators were sometimes seen as symbols of virility, so perhaps this custom was viewed as a way to ensure a fertile union.
 The bride then donned a veil of transparent fabric that was bright orange or red in color, which her shoes matched.
 Her tunic was white, and she placed a wreath of marjoram on her head.

 Learn more about what daily life was like for slaves in the slave state Rome